Part 2 of 3

 - The

-low effect-coded value indicates that despite favorable mortgage and
+low effect-coded value indicates that, despite favorable mortgage and

-the UAE may present challenges or risks that influenced its ranking.
+property price-to-income ratios, the overall property market conditions in the UAE may present challenges or risks that have influenced its ranking.

 In evaluating the economic explanations for